-How to Process and Eat the Incredible Edible Pumpkin
+How to Process and Eat Your Incredible Edible Pumpkin

-…including the pumpkin flowers, leaves, seeds, and flesh (including pumpkin skin) are all edible.
+Yes, pumpkin flowers, leaves, stems, seeds, and flesh (including pumpkin skin) are all edible.

-No matter how you eat them, you’ll enjoy knowing that a single cup of pumpkin flowers contains:
+No matter how you eat them, you’ll enjoy knowing that a single cup of pumpkin flowers offers the following nutritional profile:

 - 643 IU Vitamin A